YBHwang/clova-developer-guide/en-KR/CIC/Guides/InteractWithCIC/Handle_Directive.md

-## Handling directives {#HandleDirective}
+## Handling directive messages {#HandleDirective}
-CIC returns directives to instruct a client to perform specific actions.
-A directive is either a response to an [event](#SendEvent) or a message initiated by CIC.
-Directives that are messages are sent to a client through the downchannel and those that are responses are usually sent as a [multipart message](/CIC/References/CIC_API.md#MultipartMessage).
-The first part of a multipart message contains the [directive](/CIC/References/CIC_API.md#Directive) itself in JSON and is followed by subsequent parts specified according to the [CIC API](/CIC/References/CIC_API.md) specification that contains the following additional information.
+CIC sends directive messages to instruct a client to perform specific actions.
+A directive is either sent through a response to an [event message](#SendEvent) or through the downchannel. directive messages messages that are responses are usually sent as a [multipart message](/CIC/References/CIC_API.md#MultipartMessage).
+The first part of the multipart message contains the [directive message](/CIC/References/CIC_API.md#Directive) itself in JSON and is followed by subsequent parts specified according to the [CIC API](/CIC/References/CIC_API.md) specification that contains the following additional information.

 | Content Type            | Description                                             |
 |---------------------|-------------------------------------------------|
 | Audio data            | Audio data to output through a client speaker                  |
 | JSON content data | <ul><li>Data to be displayed on a client display (see <a href="/CIC/References/Content_Templates.md">content template</a>)</li><li>Data that contains content location (for example, music to play) and its credentials</li></ul> |

-To process directives received on a client:
+To process directive messages received on a client:

 <ol>
   <li>Store the directive, received either as an HTTP response or through a downchannel, in a <a href="#ManageMessageQ">message queue</a>.</li>